aegis-icons/aegis-icons/CONTRIBUTING.md

 > ℹ SVG doesn't work?
 Try fixing it with [SVGminify.com](https://www.svgminify.com/).

 > ⚠ Watch out for SVGs that are using raster graphics ([example](https://github.com/haiwen/seafile-client/blob/7d8f06111960921ce01ef08e169d41bae13959ed/data/icons/scalable/apps/seafile.svg?short_path=d0d75d2#L54-L218)).
-These are not common, but does exists.
+These are not common, but does exist.

 ### Templates
 When making icons, download and use provided [templates](/_templates).